 Thus, it would seem that the US Senate would be the focal point for both racial and political minorities seeking to protect their rights and establish justice.
 But, despite the fact that the US Senate holds the key to the US Federal justice system (the Senate confirms all federal justices), the Senate is often overlooked as a tool for improving minority rights.

-More importantly, there is a well known solution (called proportional representation) that solves this problem perfectly and democratically, employing ideas that have been understood for over a hundred years.
+Surprisingly, there is a well known solution (called proportional representation) that solves this problem perfectly and democratically, employing ideas that have been understood for over a hundred years.
 Further, proportional representation (PR) is the only known, agreed upon solution to gerrymandering.
 But because of its implications for favoring minorities over those of supposed states rights, the discussion on proportional representation with respect to gerrymandering continues as if without a solution.
 And it means therefore that the discussion of gerrymandering itself is a race-fueled discussion pitting those in small states (overwhelmingly white) with those elsewhere.

 This August, 2015 CRI video covers the problem and solution to the dramatic misrepresentation in the US Senate.

 Individual legislators, factions, and the minority party carry greater weight on the Senate floor than on the House floor.– Smith 2005 – Parties and Leadership in the Senate